-0.15 FFTS OC.
-DP 18 points A theoretical and practical introduction to nautical studies.
+NO 0.15 EFTS OC, DP 18 points A theoretical and practical introduction to nautical studies.
 Students will gain an understanding of, and develop a critical approach to, issues such as maritime law and regulations, in-shore navigation, and maritime communications.
 Practical issues such as health and safety at sea, and seamanship will also be covered.

-Notes: (i) Numbers for this paper are limited. (ii) Admission subject to departmental approval.
+Notes: (i) Numbers for this paper are limited. (ii) Admission subject to departmental approval. (iii) May not be credited with SURV 169 taken in 2020.